Vizzuality/GeoCAT/README.markdown

 1. Requirements
 ---

-  You will need ruby 1.8.7.
-If you are under a UNIX machine, we recommend to install [rvm][rvm].
+  You will need ruby 1.9.3.
+If you are under a UNIX machine, we recommend to install [rbenv][rbenv] (rbenv users: $> rbenv local 1.9.3-p551).
 You will also need git in order to clone the repository.

 2. Installation instructions
 ---